 Another one to add to the Victorian Bristol play parks collection.
 This one has football pitches, tennis courts, a bowling green, sunken garden and pretty lily pond, plus a great play area.
 Climbing frames shaped as helicopters, double swings (handy for a joint toddler and baby-pushing scenario!), a sand pit and swings are part of the offering here.
 If you’re in town in November, the fireworks night in the park is very popular and one of the best in Bristol.

 Practical stuff: there is no dedicated parking, but you can find a space on a nearby road.

-Located alongside ‘Lovers Walk’ – an avenue of trees opposite a street full of pretty Georgian houses and close to Redland Station and Gloucester Road, this Victorian park has all the kiddy favourites.
+Located alongside ‘Lovers Walk’ – an avenue of trees opposite a street full of pretty Georgian houses and close to Redland Station and Gloucester Road, this children’s playground has all the kiddy favourites.